kkebaara/kkebaara/README.md

 <img src="./">

 Welcome to my Github!
-My name is Kenneth, known some places by my first name—Justin!
+My name is Kenneth.
 I'm a Software Engineer.
 I'm a University Of St Thomas and Flatiron School Alumnus.

 ## Find me on other sites 🌎: